hschneid/xflp/README.md

 This software is released under [MIT License] (https://opensource.org/licenses/MIT)

 ## Change log
+### 0.6.2 - Consider virtual items
+- A virtual item has no length, width and height, but it can have a weight.
+This can happen, if XFLP needs to consider co-packed objects.
 ### 0.6.1 - Fixed Location feature
 - User can set loading and unloading location for each item.
 This is useful during Vehicle Routing, when sequences of loading and unloading need to be checked.
   Here was a bug in code, where locations were not sorted in correct order.
 This is fixed now, but there are prerequisits: